Landskrona-IT/vart-landskrona-app/README.md

-# Ett bättre Helsingborg - App
+# Vårt Landskrona - App

 ## Table of Contents
 - [About](#about)